 My last article on dealing with disappointment was aimed at the goalkeepers themselves, but here is a post specifically for parents on helping their son or daughter deal with disappointment.
-The dissapointment may be a little broader than the just the result, which is what I focused on during the last article.
+The disappointment may be a little broader than just the result, which is what I focused on during the last article.

 Firstly I would like to share my very popular post on how to be a good goalkeeping parent.

-The following exert was taken from NBC Basketball camps.
+The following exert was taken from NBC Basketball Camps.

 Watching your children in pain is so challenging.
 It is harder on you than it is on them.
 Don’t make it worse by living below the line through rage, back-stabbing the coach, talking negative about the program or other players, and filling the home with bitterness.
 Your words can be an even heavier burden.
-Disappointment is a fact of life but bitterness, shame and rage do not have to be.
+Disappointment is a fact of life but bitterness, shame, and rage do not have to be.
 Work to help your son or daughter become a more powerful, healthy and mentally tough person.

 - Empathize, Empathize, Empathize!
 Though it’s tempting to rush in and reassure or correct your child’s thoughts and feelings (by saying, don’t feel that way, don’t say that, that’s not true!), this will only make kids get more upset because rightfully so, they feel you haven’t heard them.
 Instead reflect what they are saying, “this feels like the worst day of your life,” or, “you feel like you’re the worst player.”
 Empathizing doesn’t mean agreeing with their conclusions, it means accepting that this is your child’s state at this moment.
 By hearing his or her thoughts played back, children are often able to move beyond the feelings and recognize how they are different from the facts, “I feel that way, but I know it’s not true.”